nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     * 1a1.
 Connectify shows an error message.

       Use case resumes at step 1.

-* 1b.
-The contact already has an existing category

-    * 1b1.
-Connectify informs the user the category that the contact currently is under and requests for confirmation to update the current category to the newly given one.
-    * 1b2a.
-User confirms the update.
-        * 1b2a1.
-Connectify updates the current category of the given contact to the new one.

-          Use Case ends
-    * 1b2b.
-User cancels the update.
-        * 1b2b1.
-Connectify does not update the information.

-          Use case ends.

 **Use case: Tag contacts with their company's name**